sara-es/sara-es.github.io/README.md

 I'm an armchair pundit on policy of all types and a geek about data visualisation.
 I also think emerging computing technologies like phase change memory, spintronics, and quantum computing are really cool.
 I enjoy rock climbing and play the violin, but am particularly good at neither.

-Get in touch with me via email at sara.summerton(at)manchester.ac.uk.
+Check out my [publication history,](sara-es.github.io/publications.html), and get in touch with me via email at sara.summerton(at)manchester.ac.uk.